Ten years ago, a dream began…

 It's crazy when you think about it.
-A very small idea of a young man barely 20 years old who just wanted to create a summer job.
-This young man, he got screwed!
-His project would not be just a simple little project, but would quickly evolve into a life project… This story, my story, do you know it?
+A tiny idea from a young man barely 20 years old who just wanted to create a summer job.
+That young man got completely taken in!
+His project wouldn't just be a small project, but would quickly evolve into a life project… This story, my story, do you know it?

 Year 2007

 In 2007, I was studying computer science at Cégep.
-As I liked to say, for me, computing was a hobby.
-I didn't want to do my job later, but it was in this field that I studied while waiting to find what I wanted to do.
-It was in 2007 that my father bought the land in Pointe-Fortune in order to plan his retirement.
-He wanted to plant sea buckthorn to occupy his old age (phew he won't like my expression!).
-At that time, I had one wish: To find myself a summer job on the farm in order to stop working in downtown Montreal.
+As I liked to say, for me, computers were a hobby.
+I didn't want to make it my career later, but it was the field I was studying while I figured out what I wanted to do.
+It was also in 2007 that my father bought the land in Pointe-Fortune to plan for his retirement.
+He wanted to plant sea buckthorn to keep himself busy in his old age (phew, he won't like my expression!).
+At that time, I had one desire: to find a summer job on the farm so I could stop working in downtown Montreal.

-By dint of searching and reading, I discovered beekeeping.
-Curious, I started reading about it.
-I discovered there a complex world which seemed to me very beautiful.
-A world worth discovering.
-The little spark had just arrived.
-I no longer wanted to make it just a summer job, but a job for life!
-While looking for training, I found several small training courses of a few days, but nothing up to my expectations.
-I wasn't going to embark on a project like that without really good training.
-Finally, I found a course at the Cégep d'Alma which was to start at the end of January 2008 and which lasted 1 year.
-There were not enough students, so the course was going to be delayed with a course start date to be determined (1 month, 6 months, 1 year, no one knew).
-I was really disappointed, but I was going to be patient.
-Finally, 2 days before the deadline to cancel our classes at Cégep, the phone rings: Beekeeping class starts February 18, next Monday!
-I hasten to cancel my classes at Cégep to prepare to study at Cégep d'Alma.
-My mother and I are leaving for Alma.
-A small stay of 2 days awaited us in order to find where I was going to live.
-Leaving for 1 year is good, but you have to live somewhere!
-We find a place fairly quickly.
+Through my research and reading, I discovered beekeeping.
+Intrigued, I began to delve into the subject.
+I discovered a complex world that struck me as truly beautiful.
+A world that deserved to be explored.
+The spark had ignited.
+I no longer wanted it to be just a summer job, but a lifelong career!
+While searching for training programs, I found several short courses lasting a few days, but nothing that met my expectations.
+I wasn't going to embark on a project like that without proper training.
+Finally, I found a course at Cégep d'Alma that was scheduled to begin at the end of January 2008 and last one year.
+There weren't enough students, so the course was going to be delayed, with the start date yet to be determined (one month, six months, a year—nobody knew).
+I was truly disappointed, but I was going to be patient.
+Finally, two days before the deadline to cancel our CEGEP courses, the phone rang: the beekeeping course starts on February 18th, next Monday!
+I quickly canceled my CEGEP courses to prepare for my studies at CEGEP d'Alma.
+My mother and I left for Alma.
+A short two-day stay awaited us to find a place for me to live.
+Leaving for a year is great, but you have to live somewhere!
+We found a place fairly quickly.

 Year 2008 - Studies

 Classes begin.
-We are barely 17 or 18 students.
-In one month, there are only about ten of us left and only 5 or 6 of us will be graduating.
-Many were disillusioned with what beekeeping was; Not an easy job.
-I still hadn't seen a bee and I still didn't know if I was allergic to these little creatures, but I knew that's what I wanted to do more than ever.
+There are barely 17 or 18 of us students.
+Within a month, we're down to about ten, and only 5 or 6 of us will graduate.
+Many have been disillusioned with beekeeping; it's not an easy profession.
+I still hadn't seen a bee and I still didn't know if I was allergic to these little creatures, but I knew it was what I wanted to do more than ever.

-Summer 2008, first contact with bees: I did an internship with a beekeeper.
-Producer of bulk honey, queens and hives (baby hives that are sold to other beekeepers), this internship allowed me to learn about everything in beekeeping.
+Summer 2008, my first encounter with bees: I did an internship with a beekeeper.
+A producer of bulk honey, queen bees, and nucs (baby hives sold to other beekeepers), this internship allowed me to learn everything about beekeeping.
 Theory is good, but practice is even better!
-At the end of the summer, I was really hooked.
+By the end of the summer, I was truly hooked.

-January and February 2009, I prepare my project.
-I write to my Local Development Center (CLD (now called the DEV)) for help.
-I got a Young Entrepreneur grant.
-Very happy, I plan to buy 30 hives to start!
-Eventually, I will start with 20 hives.
-THE April 28, 2009, I officially register my business.
-On May 1, I receive my hives.
-From the first year, reality caught up with me.
-No, I will not do 40kg per hive as planned, but a meager 17kg.
-The bees have to build the beeswax on the frames and that takes a lot of energy and honey.
-The winter was not kind either.
-In the spring, I woke up to a sad mortality of 30% of hives.
+In January and February 2009, I prepared my project.
+I wrote to my Local Development Center (CLD, now called the DEV)) for help.
+I've been awarded a Young Entrepreneur grant.
+Very happy, I plan to buy 30 beehives to start!
+Ultimately, I'll start with 20 beehives.
+The April 28, 2009, I officially registered my business.
+On May 1st, I received my hives.
+From the very first year, reality hit me hard.
+No, I wouldn't be getting 40kg per hive as planned, but a meager 17kg.
+The bees had to build the beeswax on the frames, and that required a lot of energy and honey.
+The winter hadn't been kind either.
+In the spring, I woke up to the grim reality of 301 hives dying.
 During the summer of 2010, I created new hives and increased the number to 30.
-This time, a little over 31kg/hive.
-Finally, I manage to have a little surplus of honey.
+This time, I got a little over 31kg per hive.
+Finally, I managed to get a bit of a honey surplus.

-Summer 2011, start of public markets.
-From the start, Ferme Les Petites Écores was present in 3 markets in the region: Rigaud, Saint-Lazare and Île-Perrot.
-Over the years, we have done several other markets: Pointe-des-cascades, Vaudreuil-Dorion, Ville Saint-Laurent, Concordia and McGill.
-It has always been very important to have direct contact with you dear customers.
-It is for this reason that we have long favored public contracts.
-Already at that time, I had created several honey-based products: Cinnamon Honey, chocolate honey and honey caramel.
+Summer 2011, the start of the farmers' markets.
+From the beginning, Ferme Les Petites Écores has been present at three markets in the region: Rigaud, Saint-Lazare, and Île-Perrot.
+Over the years, we have expanded to several other markets: Pointe-des-Cascades, Vaudreuil-Dorion, Ville Saint-Laurent, Concordia, and McGill.
+It has always been very important to have direct contact with you, our valued customers.
+This is why we have long prioritized farmers' markets.
+Even back then, I had created several honey-based products: Cinnamon Honey, chocolate honey and honey caramel.

 Year 2013 - Family business

-Then, 2013 arrives, the year of BIG changes.
+Then came 2013, the year of BIG changes.
 It was in 2013 that my parents joined the business with the sea buckthorn plantation.
-That year, we started building the honey house.
-But that's not the only major change that happened in 2013.
-I met Hélène, my wife, who was going to join the adventure, because she too had a very specific life project.
-We will come back to this later.
+That same year, we began construction of the honey house.
+But that wasn't the only major change that happened in 2013.
+I met Hélène, my wife, who would join the adventure, as she too had a very specific life plan.
+We'll come back to that later.

 Year 2014 - Pollination in blueberry fields

-In 2014, nearly 40% of mortality… We had to buy hives to make up for our losses.
-It was heavy losses and it was really sad.
-Despite everything, I was so happy: we had a new honey house, had managed to increase our number of hives to 212 during the summer, my sweetheart by my side and, for the first time, we were offering our pollination services in the blueberry fields in Lac-Saint-Jean.
+In 2014, nearly 401 bees died… We had to buy more hives to make up for our losses.
+It was a heavy loss and it was truly sad.
+Despite everything, I was so happy: we had a new honey house, had managed to increase our number of hives to 212 during the summer, my sweetheart was by my side, and, for the first time, we were offering our pollination services in the blueberry fields of Lac-Saint-Jean.

-Little anecdote : we transported 120 hives to the blueberry fields over 2 evenings.
-Departure from Pointe-Fortune at almost 10 p.m.
-Loading was long and painful.
-We couldn't get the hives properly attached.
-We had to do it 3 times before everything was safe.
-The lack of experience was obvious...
-The first trip, I did it with Hélène.
-Made near Trois-Rivière, the gas tank was still a little more than halfway.
-So I decided to continue and fill up on gas once I got to La Tuque.
-Wow, the wrong choice!
-Back in Shawinigan, I noticed that my gas gauge was going down... quickly.
-It is after midnight.
-No gas station open along Route 155.
-It's getting... risky!
-I park along the road and knock on doors for gas at 1am.
-After more than 6-7 houses, someone finally comes to answer us.
-I buy her a big can of gasoline (20-30 litres) and that allowed us to get to Joliette.
-It cost us 138$...
-In short, there was less than a liter left in the truck!!!
-Oufff it was minus one!
+Little anecdote We transported 120 beehives to the blueberry fields over two nights.
+We left Pointe-Fortune at almost 10 p.m.
+Loading was long and arduous.
+We couldn't get the hives properly secured.
+We had to try three times before everything was safe.
+Our lack of experience was obvious...
+I made the first trip with Hélène.
+Near Trois-Rivières, the gas tank was still a little over half full.
+So I decided to keep going and fill up when I got to La Tuque.
+Oof, bad choice!
+When I got to Shawinigan, I noticed my gas gauge was dropping... fast.
+It was past midnight.
+Not a single gas station was open along Route 155.
+It was getting... risky!
+I pulled over to the side of the road and started knocking on doors for gas at 1 a.m.
+After going to more than 6 or 7 houses, someone finally answered.
+I bought a large jerrycan of gas (20-30 liters) and that allowed us to get to Joliette.
+It cost us 1381 TP4T...
+Anyway, there was less than a liter left in the truck!!!
+Phew, that was a close call!

-Blueberry honey, we had a lot!
-With all the public markets and festivals we attended, we were running out of time to manage our hives.
-Unfortunately, this was not without consequence.
-The bees, having produced too much blueberry honey, blocked the queen's egg-laying space.
-I couldn't remove the honey quickly enough and the hives swarmed late in the season.
-As a result, in the spring of 2015, we found more than 50% of mortality in our hives.
-The dead hives were filled edge-to-edge with honey, with few bees inside.
-I was devastated… Still way too much mortality.
+We had a lot of blueberry honey!
+With all the farmers' markets and festivals we were attending, we didn't have enough time to manage our hives.
+Unfortunately, this had consequences.
+The bees, having produced too much blueberry honey, blocked the queen's brood nest.
+I wasn't able to remove the honey quickly enough, and the hives swarmed late in the season.
+As a result, in the spring of 2015, we found over 50% of bee mortality in our hives.
+The dead hives were filled to the brim with honey, with few bees inside.
+I was devastated… Still far too much mortality.
 It was shaping up to be a difficult year… Also in 2014, we finally started harvesting sea buckthorn.
-Being still little known, we had decided to transform the sea buckthorn in order to make known this fruit with a thousand and one virtues.
-Our first Sea Buckthorn products: Sea Buckthorn Butter and Sea Buckthorn Jelly.
+Since it was still relatively unknown, we decided to process sea buckthorn to raise awareness of this fruit with its many beneficial properties.
+Our first sea buckthorn-based products: sea buckthorn butter and sea buckthorn jelly.

-2015 marks the year Hélène started Jardins Les Petites Écores.
-A nice addition to the farm!
-Not easy to work a land where rocks are predominant.
-Hélène clears the gardens then prepares the “beds” on which she will grow her vegetables.
-She is starting to produce vegetables that will soon be certified organic.
-She also starts the organic vegetable baskets which are a success!
+2015 marked the year Hélène started Jardins Les Petites Écores.
+A wonderful addition to the farm!
+Working land where rocks are so prevalent isn't easy.
+Hélène had the gardens cleared of rocks and then prepared the raised beds on which she would grow her vegetables.
+She began producing vegetables that would soon be certified organic.
+She also started... organic vegetable baskets which are a success!
 I was really happy for her.

 Fall 2015 - At the end of the line

-Summer 2015, I called in our beekeeping veterinarian, because some hives were showing signs of weakness and this was not normal.
-Autumn 2015, for our bees, things weren't going any better… The vet's visit did not allow us to find the source of the problem and the hives continued to decline.
-Because of this, our insurer refused to insure our hives.
-It was so bad, I was exhausted.
-At that time, I was president of the Syndicat des Apiculteurs du Québec.
-Overworked, I had to leave this position to devote myself mainly to my hives.
-That, too, hurt me.
-I was very attached to this union of which I was a founding member, but I was at my wit's end.
-The dark thoughts followed one another and I had to let go of certain things to get through.
-The urge to give up everything was present more than ever.
-I was physically strong, but mentally even answering the phone or e-mail was made too difficult.
+In the summer of 2015, I called in our beekeeping veterinarian because some of our hives were showing signs of weakness, which wasn't normal.
+By the fall of 2015, things weren't any better for our bees… The vet's visit hadn't helped us find the source of the problem, and the hives continued to decline.
+Because of this, our insurer refused to cover our hives.
+Things were getting so bad, I was at my wit's end.
+At that time, I was president of the Quebec Beekeepers' Association.
+Overwhelmed with work, I had to resign from that position to focus primarily on my hives.
+That hurt too.
+I was very attached to this association, of which I was a founding member, but I was completely exhausted.
+Dark thoughts plagued me, and I had to let go of certain things to get through it.
+The urge to give up was stronger than ever.
+I was physically strong, but mentally, even answering the phone or emails had become too difficult.
 Depression?
-Yes I think so.
-I was really exhausted.
-I pack up the hives in November (or what's left of them) with little hope for the following spring.
+Yes, I think so.
+I was truly at my wit's end.
+I packed up the beehives in November (or what was left of them) with little hope for the following spring.
 I tried not to think about it, but I couldn't.
-Each time there was severe cold, I feared even more for their well-being.
+Every time there was a sharp cold snap, I worried even more about their well-being.

 Year 2016 - When everything goes wrong.

-April 2016 is finally here.
-I remember rushing to see them and telling myself that it was all a bad dream.
-But that was not the case.
-The carnage… the smell of dead bees was strong.
-The number of living and dead hives is calculated: 94% loss.
-Just writing that number hurts me.
-I couldn't give up though.
+April 2016 finally arrived.
+I remember rushing to see them and telling myself it was all just a bad dream.
+But it wasn't.
+The carnage… the smell of dead bees was overpowering.
+We calculated the number of hives, both living and dead: 941,300 tons of loss.
+Just writing that number hurts.
+I couldn't give up, though.
 I had to find a way out.
-We had considered two solutions: Another loan… But would we have had it?
-Not sure.
-Or social financing.
+We considered two solutions: another loan… but would we have gotten it?
+Not certain.
+Or social funding.
 In any case, I would have to find a producer to sell me hives.
-Normally, the hives, we reserve them in the fall or during the winter for the following spring so, with a month's notice, it was not going to be easy.
+Normally, hives are reserved in the fall or winter for the following spring, so with only a month's notice, it wasn't going to be easy.

 Ruchettes

-I contact a first beekeeper: All sold… I contact a friend who has a lot of hives.
-I let him know my situation.
+I contacted one beekeeper: all sold out… I then contacted a friend who had a lot of hives.
+I explained my situation to him.
 He told me to call him back the next day.
-When I call him back, he tells me what he has to offer me: “What would you say if I lent you 100 beehives.
+When I called, he told me what he had to offer: «What would you say if I lent you 100 hives?
 You give me 50 next year and 50 in two years.
-No charges."
-I didn't understand what had just happened.
-For me, it was much more than a “little” 100 hives: It was not going bankrupt and continuing to do what I loved.
-And yes, we came really close to not continuing.
+No fees.» I didn't understand what had just happened.
+For me, it represented much more than a “mere” 100 hives: It meant not going bankrupt and continuing to do what I loved.
+And yes, we came very close to not continuing.
 I will be eternally grateful to him.

-When discussing the mortalities with this producer, he submits a hypothesis on the reason for the mortalities (which I still did not know).
-Summer 2016, I do tests.
-All my hives have “tags”.
-In this way, we ensure an irreproachable follow-up and we succeed in confirming the source of the problem.
-By checking with the producer who supplied our queens, we were able to confirm that the problem was indeed the queens that came from his apiary.
-We always received our queens the 3rd week of June and these queens had problems.
-Not only with us, but with other beekeeping producers as well.
+While discussing the bee deaths with this producer, he offered a hypothesis about the cause (which I still didn't know).
+In the summer of 2016, I ran some tests.
+All my hives were tagged.
+This way, we ensured impeccable monitoring and were able to confirm the source of the problem.
+By checking with the producer who supplied our queens, we were able to confirm that the problem was indeed the queens from his apiary.
+We always received our queens in the third week of June, and these queens had problems.
+Not just with us, but with other beekeepers as well.
 This discovery allowed me to get back on my feet.
-Finally the light at the end of the tunnel.
-And that's the case.
-The springs of 2017, 2018 and 2019 went well!
+Finally, light at the end of the tunnel.
+And it was.
+The springs of 2017, 2018, and 2019 went well!
 I was starting to feel better again.

-Spring 2017 is coming, very little mortality in the hives.
-Finally, a beautiful summer was announced for honey, sea buckthorn, vegetables and the novelties that we were preparing for you.
-I talked about it a little earlier, it has always been very important to have direct contact with our customers in order to share our love for agriculture.
-It is for this reason that, in June 2017, we offered our first visits to the farm.
-If you haven't come to visit us yet, it's really worth it!
+Spring 2017 arrived, with very little mortality in the hives.
+Finally, a beautiful summer was on the horizon for honey, sea buckthorn, vegetables, and the new products we were preparing for you.
+As I mentioned earlier, it has always been very important to have direct contact with our customers to share our passion for agriculture.
+That's why, starting in June 2017, we offered our first farm visits.
+If you haven't visited us yet, it's really worth it!

 Pancarte de la ferme avec ancien logo

-Spring 2018, a success!
-Only 10% loss in our hives (15% can be considered normal, so 10% is good!).
-Another big season coming up.
-In order to better manage our time, we have continued to reduce our presence in the public market.
-We were only present in Île-Perrot in 2018.
-In September, we had the chance to participate in the UPA open days.
-This beautiful day allowed 840 visitors to discover our productions and get closer to the agricultural world.
+Spring 2018 was a success!
+We only lost 101 TP3T (151 TP3T is considered normal, so 101 TP3T is good!).
+Another big season is approaching.
+To better manage our time, we continued to reduce our presence at farmers' markets.
+We were only present at the Île-Perrot market in 2018.
+In September, we had the opportunity to participate in the UPA open house.
+This wonderful day allowed 840 visitors to discover our products and connect with the agricultural community.

 2019 is already here.
-To close this decade, we announced that Jardins Les Petites Écores, Hélène's company, and Ferme Les Petites Écores were merging.
-Unity is strength!
-This year, 50 baskets of organic vegetables, 200 hives in production, 1,500 sea buckthorn plants, agritourism visits and unique events are offered at the farm.
-Yes, events.
-I announce it to you who have taken a little of your time to discover the history of the farm.
+To close out this decade, we announced the merger of Jardins Les Petites Écores, Hélène's company, and Ferme Les Petites Écores.
+Strength in unity!
+This year, we're offering 50 baskets of organic vegetables, 200 beehives in production, 1,500 sea buckthorn plants, agritourism tours, and unique events at the farm.
+Yes, events!
+I'm announcing this to those of you who took the time to learn about the farm's history.

-If you are an entrepreneur, start-up or in business, in the Vaudreuil-Soulanges region and you have questions, go see them.
-They are the best, they are there for you.
+If you're an entrepreneur, whether starting a business or already established, in the Vaudreuil-Soulanges region and you have questions, go see them.
+They're the best, they're there for you.

 www.developmentvs.com